-Colombo itself is divided into 13 districts.
-In downtown Colombo 1, the Fort Area, you’ll find interesting colonial architecture, including The Old Dutch Hospital.
+In downtown Colombo, head to the Old Dutch Hospital.
 One of the oldest buildings in Colombo, it now houses shops, cafes and restaurants.
 Nip in for a bowl of Kukul mas curry (chicken curry) before taking a tuk tuk down to the beach.
 You’ll never get sick of seeing Sri Lanka’s golden sand — typical throughout the country.

 Anuradhapura, pronounced "ah-noo-ruh-duh-poo-ruh" is the country’s sacred ancient capital.
 UNESCO-listed and peppered with religious relics, you’ll find an assortment of well-preserved dagobas (brick stupas), ancient pools, ponds and temples.
 History isn’t read about on old placards in musty museums, but instead exists right beneath your feet.
 Anuradhapura’s serenity is almost as beautiful as its monuments and a nice relief from chaotic Colombo.
 Follow the jade-coloured canals, which date as far back as the 2nd century and drink up the tranquillity.

 HOT TIP: Visit the home of the world’s oldest living human-planted tree, it’s believed to have been standing patiently in Anuradhapura for over 2000 years.